Queen Charlton

 The Church of St Margaret dates from the 12th century.
 It has been designated by English Heritage as a Grade II* listed building.
-There is a late medieval cross on the village green.
+There is a late medieval cross on the village green. with decipherable inscription on the lower medieval section of the shaft.

 In 1931 the civil parish had a population of 94.
 On 1 April 1933 the parish was abolished and merged with Compton Dando.

 Notable residents

 The author Dick King-Smith lived in Queen Charlton until his death in 2011.